vivocha/bot-sdk/README.md

 #### [BotSettings](#botsettings)

 Bot platform settings object.
 Along with the `engine` property (see the table below), it is possible to set an arbitrarily number of properties.
-In case, it is responsability of the specific Bot platform to handle them.
+In case, it is responsability of the specific Bot implementation / platform to handle them.

 property | value | description
 | ------ | ------ | -----------